Lewis Structures (electron dot diagrams) |

 - Electrons in the Lewis Structure (electron dot diagram) are paired to show the bonding pair of electrons.

-- Often the shared pair of electrons forming the covalent bond is circled
+- Often this shared pair of electrons forming the covalent bond is circled

-- Sometimes the bond itself is shown (-), these structures can be referred to as valence structures.
+- Sometimes the bond itself is shown as a dash between atoms (-), these structures can be referred to as valence structures when all the lone (non-bonding) pairs of electrons are also shown.

 - Hydrogen atom has 1 valence electron